fgarcia/pademo/vendors/README.md

 message under one section of your app at `'/hello'`.

-Move to **pademo-pipeline** which you can see at `'/pipeline'` and grasp the idea that two assets pipelines are needed.
+Move to **pademo-pipeline** which you can see at `'/pipeline'` and grasp the idea that two asset pipelines are needed.

 **pademo-sinapi** shows how a Sinatra app can be added to Padrino.
 It provides the API call used for an Ajax call demo in **pademo-tester**